Olivia Joules: Book Review

 I’m trying to think of another novel aimed at adults that I’ve read in the last few years that had illustrations.
 I can’t think of any.
 I can think of a couple with diagrams, maps and other types of false documents but none with cartoon-style illustrations.

 Olivia Joules, like The Gun Seller, shows how hard it is to pull off a comedy thriller.
-In the case of Olivia Joules it’s even harder, because it’s a comedy-romance-spy-thriller.
+In Olivia Joules case it’s even harder, because it’s a comedy-romance-spy-thriller.

-In a cross-genre novel, as the writer switches between the scenes that are primarily comedy-romance to more serous spy-thriller scenes, it’s hard to maintain a consistent tone.
-That can lead to a novel that doesn’t appeal to either audience – the comedy-romance audience don’t enjoy the spy-thriller sections and vice-versa.
+In a cross-genre novel, as the writer switches between the scenes that are primarily comedy-romance to more serious spy-thriller scenes, it’s hard to maintain a consistent tone.
+That can lead to a novel that doesn’t appeal to either audience – the comedy-romance audience don’t enjoy the spy-thriller sections and vice versa.

 For example, I mostly read straight spy-thrillers and I very nearly gave up on Olivia Joules after a couple of chapters, because it just seemed so ridiculous to me.
-The kick-start to the plot, where Olivia, for no good reason whatsoever, decides Feramo is Osama Bin Laden in disguise seemed so unbelievably silly that I put the book down and decided not to read the rest.
-Obviously, I persevered, and did enjoy the novel in the end, but probably would have enjoyed it more if it’d been more spy-thriller and less comedy-romance.
+The kick-start to the plot, where Olivia, for no good reason whatsoever, decides Feramo is Osama Bin Laden in disguise, seemed so unbelievably silly that I put the book down and decided not to read the rest.
+Obviously, I persevered, and I enjoyed the novel in the end, but probably would have enjoyed it more if it’d been more spy-thriller and less comedy-romance.